 - Progress for LAC in school is identified, monitored and supported and is guided by school policies for teaching and learning. - We will monitor and track the achievement and attainment of pupils at least termly.
 This will be formally reported to the Virtual School for LAC via the ePEP system.

-Heads of House conduct, arrange and review ePEP meetings using Welfare Call. - The school makes an assessment of the pupil's needs and attainment on entry, to ensure continuity of learning. - The ePEP is key to the planning and monitoring of education for a LAC and governors are aware that they are statutory school documents. - The Designated Teacher, working with the Virtual School teacher, will ensure there is an ePEP in place for all LAC in school. - The Designated Teacher will ensure an ePEP meeting takes place within statutory timelines and ensure the attendance of appropriate staff.
+Pastoral Managers conduct, arrange and review ePEP meetings using Welfare Call, signed off by the Designated Teacher. - The school assesses pupil needs and attainment on entry, to ensure continuity of learning. - The ePEP is key to the planning and monitoring of education for a LAC and governors are aware that they are statutory school documents. - The Designated Teacher, working with the Virtual School teacher, will ensure there is an ePEP in place for all LAC in school. - The Designated Teacher will ensure an ePEP meeting takes place within statutory timelines and ensure the attendance of appropriate staff.